shayko18/CarND-Traffic-Sign-Classifier-Project/writeup.md

 I run the model for 15 epochs with batch size of 128.
 In the first 10 epochs we run with learning rate of 0.001, in the last 5 epochs we lower the learning rate to 0.0001 in order to fine tune the model estimations.

-2. In the 8th code cell there is the pipeline
-Pay attention that if we choose to use the a-priori distribution we insert it here (if we choose not to use the a-priori distribution, the relevant vector will be a zeros vector).
+2. In the 8th code cell there is the training pipeline Pay attention that if we choose to use the a-priori distribution we insert it here (if we choose not to use the a-priori distribution, the relevant vector will be a zeros vector).
 Explanation on it is in the previous sections.
 We used the Adam optimizer in order to minimize the cross entropy.
 In this cell there are also two placeholders (w_stg1, w_stg2) to help us answer question 9 (extra question).
 Also "TopKV2" is defined to help us with future question (Output Top 5 Softmax).

-One more point: I think that for the real problem it would be a good idea to not weight all the errors with the same weight.
+One more point: I think that for the real problem it would be a good idea to **not** weight all the errors with the same weight.
 For example if you are mistaken between 'stop' sign and 'No Entry' sign it is a "big" error.
-But if you are mistaken between 'Speed limit (20km/h)' to 'Speed limit (30km/h)' it is not that important (Anyway in Germany the speed limit is not relevant :-))
+But if you are mistaken between 'Speed limit (20km/h)' to 'Speed limit (30km/h)' it is not that important (Anyway in Germany the speed limit is not relevant :-)).
+As We can expect (and we will see soon) the guys that designed the sign thought of this (also for humans) and tried in most cases to make similar meaning signs look similar also in the shape.
+For example, the warning signs are all triangle.
+We will see that usually errors happen between signs that look the similar.